Back

 • fitness program and exercises

-Initially, we wanted to add a motivation system in the MVP: users fill in all the metrics, see the progress, get happy (or upset).
-But then we thought: the users pay coaches and they need to monitor and do data entry manually s?
+Initially, we wanted to add a motivation system in the MVP: users fill in all the metrics, see the progress, and get happy (or upset).
+But then we thought: do the users pay coaches, and do they need to monitor and do data entry manually?
 That’s why we decided to get back to the progress diagram later.

 Wondering how much it costs to develop your fitness app?